Puma Biotech gets EU panel nod for breast cancer drug

-Shares of Puma, which on Tuesday signaled the committee was likely to give positive opinion on the drug, neratinib, was up over 5 percent in light pre-market trading on the Nasdaq.
+Shares of Puma, which on Tuesday signalled the committee was likely to give positive opinion on the drug, neratinib, was up over 5 percent in light pre-market trading on the Nasdaq.

 The decision follows a reexamination of the negative opinion announced by the Committee for Medicinal Products for Human Use in February.